Fighting the flu -- with frog mucus

 Some frog mucus contains antimicrobial peptides, which are immune system molecules that can neutralize bacteria, viruses, and fungi.

 However, the flu-killing power of such peptides has been demonstrated only under a microscope and in lab mice.
-More research is needed to determine just how effective a peptide can be in helping humans beat the flu, froggy style.
+More research is needed to determine just how effective a peptide can be in helping humans beat the flu.

 "We have identified a potentially new treatment for H1N1 human influenza virus, which is a peptide that comes from the skin of a frog from southern India," said Joshy Jacob, an associate professor in the Emory University School of Medicine's microbiology and immunology department, who led the study.